emilybelnavis/advent-of-code-2024-swift/README.md

 [![Language](https://img.shields.io/badge/language-Swift-red.svg)](https://swift.org)

+Advent of Code (AOC) 2024 for Swifties project using the [Swift Starter Template](https://github.com/swiftlang/swift-aoc-starter-example).

+## What is Advent of Code

 Daily programming puzzles at [Advent of Code](<https://adventofcode.com/>), by [Eric Wastl](<http://was.tl/>).
 This is a small example starter project for building Advent of Code solutions.